Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Introduction

 \section{Introduction}

-Since late 2015, the scientific community has demonstrated its ability to detect gravitational waves \cite{Abbott_2016} using terrestrial observatories based on kilometer-scale Michelson interferometers equipped with extreme-performance end mirrors \cite{Degallaix_2019}.
+Since late 2015, the scientific community has demonstrated its ability to detect gravitational waves \cite{Abbott_2016} using terrestrial observatories based on kilometer-scale Michelson interferometers equipped with extremely low-loss mirrors \cite{Harry_2010, Acernese_2015, Degallaix_2019}.
 These mirrors are composed of high-quality, thick fused silica substrates coated with an all-dielectric multilayer stack that increases surface reflectivity to nearly one (typically 99.9995\%).
-Today, however, the thermal noise in these coatings is the limiting noise source in the most sensitive portion (50-300 Hz) of the gravitational-wave detection band.
+Today, however, the thermal noise in these coatings is a limiting noise factor in the most sensitive portion (50-300 Hz) of the gravitational-wave detection band.
 Currently, all mirror coatings considered for interferometric gravitational-wave detectors consist of alternating layers of high-low refractive index materials, respectively titania-doped tantala (TiO$_2$:Ta$_2$O$_5$) and fused silica (SiO$_2$), deposited via ion beam sputtering (IBS).
 This solution provides the best combination of refractive index contrast, low optical absorption, low thermal noise and scalability to large sizes \cite{Harry_2006}.
 To improve the thermal noise performance of these coatings, a wide range of research has been conducted, a popular option being optimizing the formula of the reflective stacks to avoid using the material with the poorest thermal noise performance or minimize its thickness.
-For example, with mirrors that use alternated layers of silica and titania-doped tantala, the goal is to reduce the total thickness of TiO$_2$:Ta$_2$O$_5$ or replace it with higher-performing material (i.e., one with a higher refractive index, and/or lower loss angle) \cite{Principe_2015,Tait_2020,Steinlechner_2016}.
-Beyond these optimizations, other innovative solutions are being researched.
-These include developing new thin film materials \cite{McGhee_2023,Davenport_2025}, implementing crystalline coatings transferred to the silica substrate by optical contacting \cite{Cole_2013,Gretarsson_2025}, or even working at cryogenic temperatures \cite{Koroveshi_2023,Akutsu_2019}.
-Like the others, the approach we present aims to reduce the thermal noise of layered materials while maintaining their reflectivity close to one.
-This is done by partially abandoning the use of alternating dielectric layers and replacing them with a metasurface.
+For example, with mirrors that use alternated layers of silica and titania-doped tantala, the goal is to reduce the total thickness of TiO$_2$:Ta$_2$O$_5$ or replace it with higher-performing material (i.e., one with a higher refractive index, and/or lower loss angle) \cite{Principe_2015,Tait_2020,McGhee_2023,Davenport_2025}.
+Beyond these optimizations, several other innovative solutions are currently being investigated.
+These include operating at cryogenic temperatures \cite{Akutsu_2019, Craig_2019}, implementing crystalline coatings transferred onto silica substrates through optical contacting \cite{Cole_2013,Gretarsson_2025}, or proposing advanced mirror designs, such as the Khalili cavity \cite{Khalili_2005} and its etalon implementation in which the reflective function is distributed between a few coating layers on the front face of the test mass and significantly more layers on its back surface \cite{Somiya_2011}.
+Maintaining the same two-sided distributed structure, Dickmann and Kroker proposed replacing the front multilayer stack with a 1D metasurface \cite{Dickmann_2018}.
+In our approach \cite{Hartmann_arxiv_2026, Hartmann_SPIE_2026}, the reflective structure combines a 2D metasurface and a few-layers Bragg mirror in a planar etalon configuration located entirely on the front face of the substrate.
+The proposed design seeks to achieve low thermal noise while maintaining high reflectivity at $1550$ nm, thereby investigating a room-temperature alternative at this wavelength.